Coronet Peak: Location

-The Peak is one of New Zealand's most popular ski resorts due to its proximity to Queenstown, varied terrain and quality facilities, offering two high speed six-seater chairlifts and a high speed beginner chairlift.
+Coronet Peak is one of New Zealand's most popular ski resorts due to its proximity to Queenstown, varied terrain and quality facilities, offering two high speed six-seater chairlifts and a high speed beginner chairlift.
 The view from the skifield south across Lake Wakatipu and the smaller nearby Lake Hayes is a further contributor to the mountain's success.
 Dubbed the "original" resort ski area Coronet Peak is only 25 minutes from Queenstown.

 Facilities

 Coronet Peak has extensive snowmaking and receives about 2 m of snow per year.
 The season typically runs from early June to early-October or late-September.
-It is one of the only skifields in New Zealand to offer night skiing on Wednesday, Friday and Saturday nights from July to mid-September and First Tracks, operating between 8-9am offer a more secluded period before the main traffic hits later on during the day.
+It is one of the only skifields in New Zealand to offer night skiing on Wednesday, Friday and Saturday nights from July to mid-September and First Tracks, operating between 8–9 am offer a more secluded period before the main traffic hits later on during the day.
 Coronet Peak (and nearby mountains) are popular locations for school trips because of their extensive facilities.
 Children 6 and younger receive free day lift passes.

 Lifts

-Coronet Peak has a lifts system consisting of a combined six seater chairlift and gondola, the Coronet Express, as well as two detachable chairlifts, the six seater Greengages express and the Meadows Express quad, as well as a T bar.
+Coronet Peak has a lifts system consisting of a combined six seater chairlift and gondola, the Coronet Express, as well as two detachable chairlifts, the six seater Greengages express and the Meadows Express quad, as well as a T-bar.
 There are also three magic carpet lifts in the beginner area.
 The lifts can transport 9000 people per hour combined.